cordishall-splunk/on-call-demo/README.md

 # VictorOps Alert Sender

-This Python script sends a POST request to a VictorOps endpoint.
-It is designed to facilitate integration with monitoring tools like SignalFx and to send alerts for AWS EC2 instances.
-The script uses command-line arguments for most of its configuration, except for the URL, which is read from an environment variable for enhanced security.
+This Python script sends a POST request to a Splunk On-Call endpoint.
+It is designed to simulate the integration with Splunk Observability and to send alerts for AWS EC2 instances.
+The script may be modified to customzie the content, monitoring tool, alert details, api key, routing key, etc to suit the needs of the demo.

 ## Features

 - Sends POST requests to a specified VictorOps endpoint.
-- Integrates with monitoring tools like SignalFx.
 - Configurable via command-line arguments.
 - Uses environment variables for sensitive information.